 To reach value innovation, try to clarify which customer segments your competitors are focused on, and how do these segments overlap with the ones your new offering targets.
 Is it possible to adapt any of your existing products to differentiate them further for the geographies or segments that will face the most pressure?

-The first three steps in the strategy choice cascade really comes down to one thing; your fundamental capabilities required for winning.
+The first three steps in the strategy choice cascade really come down to one thing; your fundamental capabilities required for winning.

 When assessing your set of capabilities that need to be in place, consider the following: